|ATHLETIC FANS FEAR MUNIAIN EXIT

 |By Gorka Posada | Goal Spain

-Muniain's had a very promising season under Ernesto Valverde, having struggled to hit the heights under former coach Marcelo Bielsa in the last campaign.
+Muniain's had a very promising season under Ernesto Valverde having struggled to hit the heights under former manager Bielsa in the last campaign.

 With his contract due to expire in 2015, the club are set to sit down with him to discuss a new deal in the summer and are unwilling to sell for less than his release clause.Athletic's fans are getting restless as the situation resembles that of Fernando Llorente, who joined Juventus despite having suggested he would extend his stay at San Mames.